oasis-tcs/openc2-jadn-im/imjadn-v1.0-cn02.md

 ### 4.1.1 Packages

-At the simplest level, a package is a file containing a JADN schema in the form of JSON data, as described in [Section 3.1.5.1](#3151-native-json-representation).
+At the simplest level, a package is a file containing a JADN schema in the form of JSON data, as described in [Section3131-native-json-representation 3.1.5.1](#3151-native-json-representation).
 The file has two top-level components: